gaurav6601/Object-Oriented-Design/Factory-Pattern/README.md

 so I would use KiaSeltosFactory in which i would subclass KiaSeltos_variant and make my own variant<br>
 which is KiaSeltosFactory.java<br>

-We use inheritance to change engine in KiaSeltosFactory factory class return abstarct or a interface type superclass doesn't know which type of variant is returned the superclass has all implementation other than creational methods responsibility of implementing creational methods is of subclass
+We use inheritance to change engine in KiaSeltosFactory  <br>
+factory class return abstarct or a interface type  <br>
+superclass doesn't know which type of variant is returned <br>
+the superclass has all implementation other than creational methods they may provide default implementation <br>
+responsibility of implementing creational methods is of subclass <br>